simurghi/Alien_Invasion/README.md

 - Pygame 2.1
 - Nuitka3 1.4.6 (for building releases)

 NOTE: I have only tested with these versions installed.
-You can use older versions, but they might not be compatible!
+You can use older or newer versions, but they might not be compatible!

 ## <b>INSTALLATION:</b>